dotnet/docs/docs/core/deploying/preparing-libraries-for-trimming.md

 These instructions show how to enable and resolve static analysis warnings to prepare a library for trimming.
 Follow these steps if you are authoring a library and either want to proactively make your library trimmable, or have been contacted by app authors who encountered trim warnings from your library.

 Use the .NET 6 SDK for the best experience.
-It is possible to [show analysis warnings](trimming-options.md#analysis-warnings) in .NET 5, but this will show detailed warnings for every library, including framework libraries.
+It is possible to [show analysis warnings](trimming-options.md#analysis-warnings) in .NET 5, but not all framework assemblies were annotated correctly in .NET 5.
+Also, this will show detailed warnings for every library, including framework libraries.
 These instructions assume you are using the .NET 6 SDK.

 ### Incomplete Roslyn analyzer